alphagov/gds-acronyms/README.md

 # GDS Acronyms

-Search for the meanings of acronyms specific to GDS
+An app that allows you to search for the meanings of acronyms specific to GDS

+Installation
 ```sh
 npm install
 ```